Ayebare-R/Little-Helper/README.md

-# Little-Helper
+# LittleHelper-master
-A Revit plugin that uses the Open AI API to allow users ask questions about Revit within Revit
+ A Revit plugin that uses the OpenAI API to allow users ask questions about Revit within Revit